ceios/ceios/builder/README.md

 DISARM tactics and techniques have STIX objects associated with them to a comprable standard to the MITRE ATT&CK STIX objects.

+### Setup of the application

+To use the Disarm-AttackFlow Builder, follow the same steps provided by Mitre for the base application - using this repository in place of Mitres.

 # Attack Flow

 Attack Flow is a language for describing how cyber adversaries combine and sequence various offensive